Alexturner2000/Network-Engineering-Vault/03 - Work in progress/capacitance.md

 Capacitance varies also in the shape of the capacitor.

 #### Capacitance of a parallel Plate Capacitor
+Would be the capacity type of a Cat cable
 $$C = \epsilon_0 \cdot \epsilon_r \cdot \frac{A}{d}$$

 #### Capacitance of a Cylindrical Plate Capacitor